Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

-As we can see later, for a general model setting beyond 1D mentioned in Sec.\ref{sec:ModelSettings}, Eqn.\ref{eqn:pde1d} represents a 1D PDE after dimensional reduction with the coefficients $q_{FD}(S,t)$ and $\sigma_{FD}(S,t)$, corresponding to the effective single-asset continuous dividend yield and local volatility, respectively, to be specified case by case, e.g., in Sec.\ref{sec:ImplementationDetails} for multi-variate local volatility and single-asset stochastic volatility.
+for issuer's exercise, respectively.
+As we will see later, using the approach of \cite{gyongy1986mimicking}, for a more general higher-dimensional setting, the marginal distribution of original process after dimensional reduction is mimicked by a 1D PDE in Eqn.\ref{eqn:pde1d} with the coefficients $q_{FD}(S,t)$ and $\sigma_{FD}(S,t)$ (re-labeled from $q_1(S,t)$ and $\sigma_1(S,t)$ in Eqn.\ref{eqn:localvoldynamics}), corresponding to the effective single-asset continuous dividend yield and local volatility, respectively.
+The details of such dimensional reduction will specified case by case, e.g., for multi-variate local volatility and single-asset stochastic volatility, respectively, in Sec.\ref{sec:ImplementationDetails}.

 After solving the 1D backward propagating PDE via Crank-Nicolson method, from now on, we will denote by, $f^{FD}_k(S)$ the FD solution of continuation value at $t_k$, which is related to backward PDE solution as